 5. Celebrating the “Shakti” of womanhood: Ambubachi Mela

 Every year in the month of Ashaad (July), the Nilachal Hills turns into a sea of the human crowd who throng to the temple to get a glimpse of the inner pond turning vermillion red.
 This unusual and once in a year event is also called the Ambubachi Mela which attracts visitors and tourists from around the world.

 6. Mother earth also undergoes her annual menstrual cycle

 The inner temple pond or the natural spring and the nearby Brahmaputra river turning red has no scientific explanation, yet myth and legends surround this annual unusual and weird event.
 As per popular stories, every year Goddess Kamakhya undergoes her annual menstrual course in the monsoon season which makes the nearby pond and rivers turn red.
-The main sanctum sanctorum which houses the supposed womb and vagina of the Goddess is closed for 3 days and opened on the fourth day after the main deity is cleansed properly to ensure Devi Kamakhya retrieve her purity.
+The main sanctum sanctorum which houses the supposed womb and vagina of the Goddess is closed for 3 days and opened on the fourth day after the main deity is cleaned properly to ensure Devi Kamakhya retrieves her purity.

 7. Other popular legends

 It is also believed that as monsoon season celebrates Mother Nature’s power to nurture and procreate, this “Shakti” or power of Mother Earth becomes accessible to its devotees and hence pilgrims and tourists from different parts of the world go to Kamakhya temple to celebrate the power of womanhood and this spectacular unexplained event which takes place every year.

 8. Devi Kamakhya’s virility distributed as Prasad to her devotees